DeeptiTyagii/NZWalks/README.md

 - `PUT /api/Walk/{id}`: Update an existing walk with the provided walk data.
 - `DELETE /api/Walk/{id}`: Delete a walk by its ID.

-### **ImageController**

-- `POST /api/Image/Upload`: Upload an image file for a walk.
-The image will be validated based on its extension and file signature.